-12.3.3 Hotels
+14.3.3 Hotel TVs

-Anyone who has ever been disturbed during their stay in a hotel by the TV in the neighbouring room being far too loud will welcome the advent of Bluetooth LE Audio in TVs, allowing the occupants to use them silently.
+Anyone who has ever been disturbed during their stay in a hotel by the TV in the neighbouring room being far too loud will welcome the advent of Bluetooth LE Audio in TVs, as it allows the occupants to use them silently.
 It's an ideal application, but carries the same problem of Bluetooth transmissions penetrating through walls, floors and ceilings, exposing what you are watching to all of your neighbours.